 Code Action Lead Expected Outcome Progress Update released to Local Authorities, which will allow us to extend this work across more Council teams.
-CSP CHC We will implement the Safe and STOGETH STREET TOGETHER STR Manager, Justice Clackmannanshire's Domestic Abuse Strategy will be presented at Council in August 2023.
+CSP We will implement the Safe and Together Strategy across the partnership as part of our wider domestic abuse strategy and ensure that there is collaborative investment in Safe and Together and the Caledonian Model for Manager, Justice ~ Clackmannanshire's Domestic Abuse Strategy will be presented at Council in August 2023.
 This has been overseen by partners from the Violence Against Women and Girls Partnership and in consultation with statutory and non statutory services and with those with lived experience.
 The strategy aligns with the Scottish Government Equally Safe Strategy.
 A supporting implementation and delivery plan will be added to this strategy following the national review of Equally Safe later this year.
 This delivery plan will be guided through public consultation (by ongoing consultation from those with lived experience). working with families and children who have experienced domestic abuse This strategy also looks at the responsibilities of the council as an employer and how best it can support the workforce.
 This includes specific training pathways for staff to ensure a trauma informed approach within the workplace as well as when supporting service users.
 Clackmannanshire Social Work Services, in partnership with Police Scotland, Clackmannanshire Housing Services, SACRO, Alcohol and Drug Partnership and Clackmannanshire Community Justice Partnership, continue to deliver 3 pilots aimed at addressing Domestic Abuse.
 These include the continuation of the Non Court Mandated Caledonian Programme for which the Scottish Government has continued funding for a Women's Support Worker for the third consecutive year.
 A Perpetrator and Women's Support Worker are now part of the STRIVE Group, offering early non statutory support where there are domestic abuse concerns.
 A men's self referral helpline has also been launched offering men support to address their concerns regarding domestically abusive behaviours.
 Both the helpline and the STRIVE support workers have received a further 6 month extension of funding from partners to continue delivery of service.
 Clackmannanshire Council continue to adopt the Safe and Together approach, recognising the multiple pathways to harm, seeing the perpetrator behind the actions.
 Briefings and more intensive training days continue to promote this awareness and approach to any interventions.
 Justice Services continue to deliver the Caledonian Programme as part of community based disposals available to the Courts.
 This includes both one to one and group work interventions and is run in partnership with SACRO to ensure survivors of domestic abuse are also supported.
 This support also includes a specific Children's Support Worker.
-CSP Senior Manager Inclusion & Partnerships Educational Psychology Service Improvement Plan contains specific actions to embed Readiness for Learning (R4L).
+CSP Learning Programme in Clackmannanshire Senior Manager Inclusion & Partnerships Educational Psychology Service Improvement Plan contains specific actions to embed Readiness for Learning (R4L).
 This includes: Provision of 50 e-modules through the Council's online e-learning portal, ongoing consultation to identified target schools and through educational psychology case work, development of range of materials for children, young people and families relating to the R4L approach available on the FLIPClacks website for use at home or in school.
 Ongoing provision of an Intensive Therapeutic Service offering Eye-Movement Desensitisation and Re-processing (EMDR) to those pupils displaying the highest levels of need.
 All educational psychologists within the authority are currently training in the Neurosequential Model in Therapeutics to further enhance and extend the support to the most vulnerable pupils, specifically those at risk of requiring out of authority residential care.